MTG/sms-tools/software/models_interface/README.txt

-In this directory there is the software to be executed to run the models
+This directory includes the software with which to run the different models.